310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% bubble Chiaki mgn %}
 Yep!
 Oh, though… I don’t know if you know this, but at the moment, Ryuseitai is pretty far from being “heroic.”
 I mean, they’re still only halfway there when it comes to behaving like idols!

-The captain, Mikejima-kun, and some others have been properly acting as idols, but…
+The captain and Mikejima-kun have been properly acting as idols, but…

 The others, especially the second squad, just rely on those members, and play around as they like.
 {% endbubble %}